|

 (?-1033) - Baldwin II, Count of Boulogne (d.
 1033), said to be a son of Guy (could this also be Ardolph?) of Guines, but this is not certain.

-(1033-1047) - Eustace I, Count of Boulogne (d.
+(1033-1049) - Eustace I, Count of Boulogne (d.
 1049), possibly the son of Baldwin II, but this is not certain.
+He may have been succeeded as Count of Lens as early as 1047 by Lambert of Lens, yet remained Count of Boulogne until his death.

-(1047-1054) - Lambert, Count of Lens (d.
-1054), son of Eustace I. One source argues convincingly that Lambert was actually killed in 1047 at the Battle of Cassel, and was succeeded as Count of Lens by his son, also named Lambert, who was actually the one killed in 1054 at the battle of Lille.
-If so, the Lambert who became COunt of Lens would be the grandson of Eustace I.
+(1049-1054) - Lambert, Count of Lens (d.
+1054), who is said to the the son of Eustace I. One source argues convincingly that Lambert was actually killed in 1047 at the Battle of Cassel, and it was his son, also named Lambert, who became Count of Lens.
+If so, then the Lambert of Lens mentioned in the records is the grandson of Eustace I, not his son.
+Lambert the Younger was subsequently killed in 1054 at the Battle of Lille.

 (1054-1072) - Eustace II, Count of Boulogne & Lens (d.
 1093), son of Eustace I, and either the brother or uncle of Lambert of Lens.
 Eustace II was the father of three heroes of the First Crusade.
 His eldest son, Godfrey of Bouillon (d.
 1100), became Duke of Bouillon.
 The second son, Eustace III (d.
 1125), succeeded his father as Count of Boulogne; and the youngest son, Baldwin I (d.
 1118), became Count of Edessa and King of Jerusalem.
 Their father, Eustace II, was an ally of the Duke of Normandy, and he followed William the Conqueror on the invasion of England in 1066.
 Later, Eustace became an important landholder in Norman England, a reward no doubt for services rendered to William during the invasion.